 - Commonly associated with gymnastics, swimming, and weight lifting

 - Spondylolysis: lytic defect in the pars interarticularis, permitting forward slippage of the superjacent vertebra

 - Degenerative disease: most commonly in the elderly at L4–L5

 - Local or systemic pathology (e.g., tumor, , , )

-- Chronic lumbar pain that worsens with exertion and/or when reclining
+- Acute or chronic lumbar pain that worsens with activity and/or with spine extension

 Facet joint syndrome

 - Irritation of the facet joints, usually due to spondyloarthritis

 - Symptoms can be nonspecific but often include radiating pain to the buttocks or groin